Jack Cassidy: Sexuality

 David Cassidy said his father was bisexual, citing personal accounts and reports, both anecdotal and published, of his father's same-sex affairs, something neither he nor his siblings knew until after their father's death.
 In her 2013 memoir, Shirley Jones wrote that Cassidy had many same-sex affairs, including one with Cole Porter.

 Death

 On December 11, 1976, Cassidy invited his ex-wife, Shirley Jones, to his home, an apartment in West Hollywood, California, for drinks, but she declined.

-In the early morning of December 12, 1976, Cassidy lit a cigarette and fell asleep on his Naugahyde couch.
+Early the next morning, Cassidy lit a cigarette and fell asleep on his Naugahyde couch.
 Asleep, he dropped the cigarette, igniting the couch.
 The flames spread throughout the apartment and building.
 At 6:15 a.m., the blaze was discovered by Deputy Sheriff John DiMatteo, who evacuated the building, and entered Cassidy's apartment.
-A body was found near the front door of the apartment among the ashes, and was identified as Cassidy's by dental records and a signet ring that he wore, bearing the Cassidy family crest.
+A charred body was found near the front door of the apartment among the ashes, and was identified as Cassidy's by dental records and a signet ring that he wore, bearing the Cassidy family crest.
 His remains were cremated and scattered in the Pacific Ocean.